Alick Downer: Family, early life and career

 Downer was born in Adelaide as a member of the influential Downer family.
-His father, Sir John Downer, was a Premier of South Australia and a member of the Australian Senate.
+His father, Sir John Downer, was a Premier of South Australia and a member of the Australian Senate and was 66-years old at the time of his birth; he died when Alick was aged five.
 His mother was Una Russell, daughter of Henry Chamberlain Russell, who remarried when Alick was eight, to D’Arcy Wentworth Addison.
-Sir Alick's son, Alexander Downer, also a Liberal politician, was Leader of the Opposition 1994–95 and Foreign Minister of Australia 1996–2007.
+Sir Alick's son, Alexander Downer, also a Liberal politician, was Leader of the Opposition in 1994–95 and Foreign Minister of Australia from 1996 to 2007, before becoming Australian High Commissioner to the United Kingdom from 2014 to 2018, five decades after Alick held the same role.

 He was educated at Geelong Grammar School and at the University of Oxford, where he graduated in economics and political science.
 He was the godfather of Charles Spencer, 9th Earl Spencer, brother of Diana, Princess of Wales.
 The Earl's godmother was Queen Elizabeth II.

 After graduating from Oxford in 1932 he read law in London, and in 1934 he was admitted to the bar at Inner Temple.
 Returning to Adelaide, he joined the South Australian Bar in 1935.
 He practised as a barrister until joining the Australian Army in 1940.
 He served in Malaya and was a prisoner-of-war for three years, where he set up a camp library and gave lessons to other prisoners.
 He was promoted to sergeant due to these efforts, but the promotion was not recognised upon his release.

 His book Six prime ministers (Robert Menzies, John Gorton, Harold Holt, Harold Wilson, Edward Heath, Basil Brooke, 1st Viscount Brookeborough) was published in 1982.